 4. ALWAYS LOOK FOR THE RIGHT FIT

 There is nothing worse than choosing the right style but with the wrong fit.
-An overly tight and uncomfortable or loose and sloppy fit will completely ruin your efforts in choosing the right look and feel of an outfit to ultimately be disappointed.
+An overly tight and uncomfortable or loose and sloppy fit will completely ruin your efforts in choosing the right look and feel of an outfit.
 To negate this possibility, take sufficient time to define your style and ensure the fit is perfect before confirming your outfit choice.

 Knowing what to wear for a formal social event can be perplexing.
 Here’s a breakdown of some types of formal events to look out for: